Working in Project Teams

 You are usually selected as a project team member because you have the particular skills and expertise required to complete the project.
 Fulfilling your role includes successfully performing the tasks you have been allocated while keeping the project manager informed of progress, risks and problems.

 Often you must work on the project on your own initiative in your role as an expert and manage your own day-to-day work.
-This workshop is designed to help you develop the skills you need to contribute effectively on a project team.
+This course is designed to help you develop the skills you need to contribute effectively on a project team.
 We will:

 - Define the key functions of a Group and a Team vis-à-vis a Project